ft-t/ets2-sync/README.md

 ## EURO TRUCK 2 SYNC TOOL

-This is repository of Euro Truck 2 sync tool, which allows to sync job list with other players.
+This is repository of Euro Truck 2 and American Truck sync tool, which allows to sync job list with other players.

 ## Hosted version
 **Hosted version of this tool** [https://ft-t.github.io/](https://ft-t.github.io/)